wdcunha/financecontrol-frontend/README.md

 Sometimes this error is fixed by putting Number to cast or the bang sign, but in some cases it is not enough, as in business component in method calcTotal that was used 'as a number' and the problem was solved.

 When a field has its value shared for other purposes and need to have the value as double type, a solution indicate by Taruga was use currencyMask in the input tag as in the business payment form for Valor and in the business product as well.

+An error ocurred when trying to pass as parameter Business result from service an observable, data came from backend, to MatTableDataSource: ```Argument of type Observable is not assignable MatTableDataSource angular```.
+The solution was subscribe the variable and assign within for the MatTableDataSource variable, as pointed in a post at [stackoverflow](https://stackoverflow.com/a/41819825/11697526).

+The entity dropdown filter retrieves entities about save or purchase, but if there's more than one, it would repeat in the dropdown list, so it was necessary to filter distictly and for that, filtering in a array of object was tricky, but an example of [Typescript Distinct Array on stackblitz](https://stackblitz.com/edit/typescript-distinct-array?file=index.ts) solved the problem of removing repeated results.